Ultimate Guide for Data Exploration in Python using NumPy, Matplotlib and Pandas

 Introduction

-Python has been gaining a lot of ground as preferred tool for data scientists lately, and for the right reasons.
-Ease of learning, powerful libraries with integration of C/C++, production readiness and integration with web stack are some of the main reasons for this move lately.
+Data exploration sets and developing a deep understanding of the data is one of the most important skills every data scientist should possess.
+People sometimes estimate that the time spent on these activities can go as high as 80% of the project time.
+Python has been gaining much ground as a preferred tool for data scientists lately, and for the right reasons.
+Ease of learning, powerful libraries with integration of C/C++, production readiness, and integration with the web stack are some of the main reasons for this move lately.

-In this guide, I will use NumPy, Matplotlib, Seaborn, and Pandas to perform data exploration.
-These are powerful libraries to perform data exploration in Python.
-The idea is to create a ready reference for some of the regular operations required frequently.
+I will use NumPy, Matplotlib, Seaborn, and Pandas to explore data in this guide.
+These are powerful libraries that can perform data exploration in Python.
+The idea is to create a ready reference for some of the regular operations that are required frequently.
 I am using an iPython Notebook to perform data exploration and would recommend the same for its natural fit for exploratory analysis.

-In case you missed it, I would suggest you to refer to the baby steps series of Python to understand the basics of python programming.
+In case you missed it, I suggest you refer to the Python baby steps series to understand the basics of programming.

-1. How to load data file(s) using Pandas?
+How do I load data file(s) using Pandas?

-Pandas features a number of functions for reading tabular data as a Pandas DataFrame object.
+Pandas features many functions for reading tabular data as a Pandas DataFrame object.
 Below are the common functions that can be used to read data (including read_csv in Pandas):

 Python, read_table, read_csv, read_excel, pandas